stencila/website/src/blog/2017-07-docker-with-strace/index.md

 - The list of required files can also be used to identify which research outputs are actually effected by specific bugs or vulnerabilities in upstream libraries.

 - We are also keen to explore the impact on the docker image size of using specific features.
 For example, if we add a particular mapping library, how much does it increase the size of the shrinked docker image.

-Upcoming changes will be posted here, on the forum.

 This work was done by Hamish Mackenzie, with help from Finlay Thompson, and support from Nokome Bentley.